emilyfontana/emilyfontana/README.md

 # 👩‍💻 Hi, I'm Emily!

 Welcome to my GitHub profile! 🚀
-I am a **Computer Science student** with experience in **web development, desktop applications, and real-time monitoring systems**.
+I´m a **Computer Science student** with experience in **web development, desktop applications, and real-time monitoring systems**.
 I am passionate about continuously learning, expanding my knowledge, and applying practical solutions using technology.

 ---